Our Impact 2023

 • … + many more!

-We also provided care to 17 different mammal species, including 7 different species of bat, one Striped Skunk, and an American Shrew Mole.
+We also provided care to 17 different mammal species, 6 reptile species and 2 amphibian.

-2. We answered 32,011 calls from people in need of help
+2. We had 39,848 interactions with people in need of help

 As a non-profit, we wouldn’t be able to do the work we do without this amazing core group of people who care so much for wildlife they give their precious time to us.